 A Prayer for Victory

-20 1 The Lord hear thee in the day of trouble; the name of the God of Jacob defend thee; 2 Send thee help from the sanctuary, and strengthen thee out of Zion; 3 Remember all thy offerings, and accept thy burnt sacrifice; Selah.
-4 Grant thee according to thine own heart, and fulfil all thy counsel.
-5 We will rejoice in thy salvation, and in the name of our God we will set up our banners: the Lord fulfil all thy petitions.
+20 1 To the chief Musician.
+A Psalm of David.
+Jehovah answer thee in the day of trouble; the name of the God of Jacob protect thee; 2 May he send thee help from the sanctuary, and strengthen thee out of Zion; 3 Remember all thine oblations, and accept thy burnt-offering; Selah.
+4 Grant thee according to thy heart, and fulfil all thy counsels.
+5 We will triumph in thy salvation, and in the name of our God will we set up our banners.
+Jehovah fulfil all thy petitions!

-6 Now know I that the Lord saveth his anointed; he will hear him from his holy heaven with the saving strength of his right hand.
-7 Some trust in chariots, and some in horses: but we will remember the name of the Lord our God.
-8 They are brought down and fallen: but we are risen, and stand upright.
-9 Save, Lord: let the king hear us when we call.
+6 Now know I that Jehovah saveth his anointed; he answereth him from the heavens of his holiness, with the saving strength of his right hand.
+7 Some make mention of chariots, and some of horses, but we of the name of Jehovah our God.
+8 They are bowed down and fallen; but we are risen and stand upright.
+9 Save, Jehovah!
+Let the king answer us in the day we call.

 Praise for Deliverance from the Enemy

-21 1 The king shall joy in thy strength, O Lord; and in thy salvation how greatly shall he rejoice!
+21 1 To the chief Musician.
+A Psalm of David.
+The king shall joy in thy strength, Jehovah; and in thy salvation how greatly shall he rejoice.
 2 Thou hast given him his heart's desire, and hast not withholden the request of his lips.
 Selah.
-3 For thou preventest him with the blessings of goodness: thou settest a crown of pure gold on his head.
-4 He asked life of thee, and thou gavest it him, even length of days for ever and ever.
-5 His glory is great in thy salvation: honour and majesty hast thou laid upon him.
-6 For thou hast made him most blessed for ever: thou hast made him exceeding glad with thy countenance.
+3 For thou hast met him with the blessings of goodness; thou hast set a crown of pure gold on his head.
+4 He asked life of thee; thou gavest [it] him, length of days for ever and ever.
+5 His glory is great through thy salvation; majesty and splendour hast thou laid upon him.
+6 For thou hast made him to be blessings for ever; thou hast filled him with joy by thy countenance.

-7 For the king trusteth in the Lord, and through the mercy of the most High he shall not be moved.
-8 Thine hand shall find out all thine enemies: thy right hand shall find out those that hate thee.
-9 Thou shalt make them as a fiery oven in the time of thine anger: the Lord shall swallow them up in his wrath, and the fire shall devour them.
-10 Their fruit shalt thou destroy from the earth, and their seed from among the children of men.
-11 For they intended evil against thee: they imagined a mischievous device, which they are not able to perform.
-12 Therefore shalt thou make them turn their back, when thou shalt make ready thine arrows upon thy strings against the face of them.
-13 Be thou exalted, Lord, in thine own strength: so will we sing and praise thy power.
+7 For the king confideth in Jehovah: and through the loving-kindness of the Most High he shall not be moved.
+8 Thy hand shall find out all thine enemies; thy right hand shall find out those that hate thee.
+9 Thou shalt make them as a fiery furnace in the time of thy presence; Jehovah shall swallow them up in his anger, and the fire shall devour them: 10 Their fruit shalt thou destroy from the earth, and their seed from among the children of men.
+11 For they intended evil against thee; they imagined a mischievous device, which they could not execute.
+12 For thou wilt make them turn their back; thou wilt make ready thy bowstring against their face.
+13 Be thou exalted, Jehovah, in thine own strength: we will sing and celebrate thy power.

 A Cry of Anguish and Song of Praise

-22 1 My God, my God, why hast thou forsaken me? why art thou so far from helping me, and from the words of my roaring?
-2 O my God, I cry in the daytime, but thou hearest not; and in the night season, and am not silent.
-3 But thou art holy, O thou that inhabitest the praises of Israel.
-4 Our fathers trusted in thee: they trusted, and thou didst deliver them.
-5 They cried unto thee, and were delivered: they trusted in thee, and were not confounded.
-6 But I am a worm, and no man; a reproach of men, and despised of the people.
-7 All they that see me laugh me to scorn: they shoot out the lip, they shake the head, saying, 8 He trusted on the Lord that he would deliver him: let him deliver him, seeing he delighted in him.
-9 But thou art he that took me out of the womb: thou didst make me hope when I was upon my mother's breasts.
-10 I was cast upon thee from the womb: thou art my God from my mother's belly.
+22 1 To the chief Musician.
+Upon Aijeleth-Shahar.
+A Psalm of David.
+My God, my God, why hast thou forsaken me? [why art thou] far from my salvation, from the words of my groaning?
+2 My God, I cry by day, and thou answerest not; and by night, and there is no rest for me: 3 And thou art holy, thou that dwellest amid the praises of Israel.
+4 Our fathers confided in thee: they confided, and thou didst deliver them.
+5 They cried unto thee, and were delivered; they confided in thee, and were not confounded.
+6 But I am a worm, and no man; a reproach of men, and the despised of the people.
+7 All they that see me laugh me to scorn; they shoot out the lip, they shake the head, [saying:] 8 Commit it to Jehovah—let him rescue him; let him deliver him, because he delighteth in him!
+9 But thou art he that took me out of the womb; thou didst make me trust, upon my mother's breasts.
+10 I was cast upon thee from the womb; thou art my God from my mother's belly.

-11 Be not far from me; for trouble is near; for there is none to help.
-12 Many bulls have compassed me: strong bulls of Bashan have beset me round.
-13 They gaped upon me with their mouths, as a ravening and a roaring lion.
-14 I am poured out like water, and all my bones are out of joint: my heart is like wax; it is melted in the midst of my bowels.
-15 My strength is dried up like a potsherd; and my tongue cleaveth to my jaws; and thou hast brought me into the dust of death.
-16 For dogs have compassed me: the assembly of the wicked have inclosed me: they pierced my hands and my feet.
-17 I may tell all my bones: they look and stare upon me.
-18 They part my garments among them, and cast lots upon my vesture.
-19 But be not thou far from me, O Lord: O my strength, haste thee to help me.
-20 Deliver my soul from the sword; my darling from the power of the dog.
-21 Save me from the lion's mouth: for thou hast heard me from the horns of the unicorns.
+11 Be not far from me, for trouble is near; for there is none to help.
+12 Many bulls have encompassed me; Bashan's strong ones have beset me round.
+13 They gape upon me with their mouth, [as] a ravening and a roaring lion.
+14 I am poured out like water, and all my bones are out of joint: my heart is become like wax; it is melted in the midst of my bowels.
+15 My strength is dried up like a potsherd, and my tongue cleaveth to my palate; and thou hast laid me in the dust of death.
+16 For dogs have encompassed me; an assembly of evil-doers have surrounded me: they pierced my hands and my feet.
+17 I may count all my bones.
+They look, they stare upon me; 18 They part my garments among them, and cast lots upon my vesture.
+19 But thou, Jehovah, be not far [from me]; O my strength, haste thee to help me.
+20 Deliver my soul from the sword; my only one from the power of the dog; 21 Save me from the lion's mouth.
+Yea, from the horns of the buffaloes hast thou answered me.

-22 I will declare thy name unto my brethren: in the midst of the congregation will I praise thee.
-23 Ye that fear the Lord, praise him; all ye the seed of Jacob, glorify him; and fear him, all ye the seed of Israel.
-24 For he hath not despised nor abhorred the affliction of the afflicted; neither hath he hid his face from him; but when he cried unto him, he heard.
-25 My praise shall be of thee in the great congregation: I will pay my vows before them that fear him.
-26 The meek shall eat and be satisfied: they shall praise the Lord that seek him: your heart shall live for ever.
-27 All the ends of the world shall remember and turn unto the Lord: and all the kindreds of the nations shall worship before thee.
-28 For the kingdom is the Lord's: and he is the governor among the nations.
-29 All they that be fat upon earth shall eat and worship: all they that go down to the dust shall bow before him: and none can keep alive his own soul.
+22 I will declare thy name unto my brethren, in the midst of the congregation will I praise thee.
+23 Ye that fear Jehovah, praise him; all ye the seed of Jacob, glorify him; and revere him, all ye the seed of Israel.
+24 For he hath not despised nor abhorred the affliction of the afflicted; neither hath he hid his face from him: but when he cried unto him, he heard.
+25 My praise is from thee, in the great congregation; I will pay my vows before them that fear him.
+26 The meek shall eat and be satisfied; they shall praise Jehovah that seek him: your heart shall live for ever.
+27 All the ends of the earth shall remember and turn unto Jehovah, and all the families of the nations shall worship before thee: 28 For the kingdom is Jehovah's, and he ruleth among the nations.
+29 All the fat ones of the earth shall eat and worship; all they that go down to the dust shall bow before him, and he that cannot keep alive his own soul.
 30 A seed shall serve him; it shall be accounted to the Lord for a generation.
-31 They shall come, and shall declare his righteousness unto a people that shall be born, that he hath done this.
+31 They shall come, and shall declare his righteousness unto a people that shall be born, that he hath done [it].

 Paul's Journey to Jerusalem

-21 1 And it came to pass, that after we were gotten from them, and had launched, we came with a straight course unto Coos, and the day following unto Rhodes, and from thence unto Patara: 2 And finding a ship sailing over unto Phenicia, we went aboard, and set forth.
-3 Now when we had discovered Cyprus, we left it on the left hand, and sailed into Syria, and landed at Tyre: for there the ship was to unlade her burden.
-4 And finding disciples, we tarried there seven days: who said to Paul through the Spirit, that he should not go up to Jerusalem.
-5 And when we had accomplished those days, we departed and went our way; and they all brought us on our way, with wives and children, till we were out of the city: and we kneeled down on the shore, and prayed.
-6 And when we had taken our leave one of another, we took ship; and they returned home again.
-7 And when we had finished our course from Tyre, we came to Ptolemais, and saluted the brethren, and abode with them one day.
+21 1 And when, having got away from them, we at last sailed away, we came by a direct course to Cos, and on the morrow to Rhodes, and thence to Patara.
+2 And having found a ship passing over into Phoenicia, we went on board and sailed; 3 and having sighted Cyprus, and left it on the left hand, we sailed to Syria, and made the land at Tyre, for there the ship was to discharge her cargo.
+4 And having found out the disciples, we remained there seven days; who said to Paul by the Spirit not to go up to Jerusalem.
+5 But when we had completed the days, we set out and took our journey, all of them accompanying us, with wives and children, till [we were] out of the city.
+And kneeling down upon the shore we prayed.
+6 And having embraced one another, we went on board ship, and they returned home.
+7 And we, having completed the voyage, arrived from Tyre at Ptolemais, and having saluted the brethren, we remained one day with them.

-8 And the next day we that were of Paul's company departed, and came unto Caesarea: and we entered into the house of Philip the evangelist, which was one of the seven; and abode with him.
-9 And the same man had four daughters, virgins, which did prophesy.
-10 And as we tarried there many days, there came down from Judaea a certain prophet, named Agabus.
-11 And when he was come unto us, he took Paul's girdle, and bound his own hands and feet, and said, Thus saith the Holy Ghost, So shall the Jews at Jerusalem bind the man that owneth this girdle, and shall deliver him into the hands of the Gentiles.
-12 And when we heard these things, both we, and they of that place, besought him not to go up to Jerusalem.
-13 Then Paul answered, What mean ye to weep and to break mine heart? for I am ready not to be bound only, but also to die at Jerusalem for the name of the Lord Jesus.
-14 And when he would not be persuaded, we ceased, saying, The will of the Lord be done.
+8 And leaving on the morrow, we came to Caesarea; and entering into the house of Philip the evangelist, who was of the seven, we abode with him.
+9 Now this man had four virgin daughters who prophesied.
+10 And as we stayed there many days, a certain man, by name Agabus, a prophet, came down from Judaea, 11 and coming to us and taking the girdle of Paul, and having bound his own hands and feet, said, Thus saith the Holy Spirit, The man whose this girdle is shall the Jews thus bind in Jerusalem, and deliver him up into the hands of [the] Gentiles.
+12 And when we heard these things, both we and those of the place besought [him] not to go up to Jerusalem.
+13 But Paul answered, What do ye, weeping and breaking my heart? for I am ready not only to be bound, but also to die at Jerusalem for the name of the Lord Jesus.
+14 And when he would not be persuaded, we were silent, saying, The will of the Lord be done.

 Paul Arrested in the Temple

-17 And when we were come to Jerusalem, the brethren received us gladly.
+17 And when we arrived at Jerusalem the brethren gladly received us.